Temperance Flowerdew: Arrival in Jamestown

 Temperance Barrow arrived in Jamestown just before the winter of the Starving Time, an extraordinarily harsh winter which the majority of townspeople did not survive.
-As provisions grew scarce, some thirty colonists tried to steal corn from Powhatan, but most of the men were slain during the attempt, only two escaping.
-The "common stores that should have kept all of the colonists through the winter" were instead "severely reduced by Indian raids and consumed by the commanders".
-The colonists subsisted on roots, herbs, acorns, berries, and fish.
-By the end of the winter, the five hundred English who had been left in Virginia only numbered about sixty.
+As provisions grew scarce, some thirty colonists tried to steal corn from the Powhatan natives, but most of the men were slain during the attempt, only two escaping.
+The stores had been eaten by the colonial leaders and lost to raids and the colonists subsisted on what they could gather.
+By the end of the winter, only about sixty remained of the five hundred English.

-In May 1610, the survivors of the Sea Venture finally arrived, in two smaller ships constructed from its wreckage.
-The newcomers were "shocked to discover the state of the colony".
-Sir Thomas Gates took control as the new Lieutenant-Governor and decided to abandon the town.
-They loaded the survivors on the ships and headed down river.
-The next morning, they encountered a long-boat with dispatches from Lord De La Warr.
-He had just arrived with three ships, loaded with supplies for Jamestown.
-They all returned up the river, back to Jamestown, on the same day, and Lord De La Warr arrived two days later.
+In May 1610, the survivors of the Sea Venture finally arrived.
+Sir Thomas Gates took control as the new Lieutenant-Governor and decided to abandon the town, but as the ships were sailing away, they encountered three ships, loaded with supplies for Jamestown.
+They all returned to Jamestown.

-The Falcon

-According to the 1624/5 Jamestown Muster, Temperance Flowerdew came over on the Falcon.
-She was the only one still living in the colony of Virginia in the muster who came over on the Falcon in 1609.

 Family and marriages

-Temperance Flowerdew was the daughter of Anthony Flowerdew, of Hethersett, Norfolk, and his wife Martha Stanley (d.1626) of Scottow, Norfolk.
-Through her paternal grandmother she was the grand-niece of Amy Robsart.
+Temperance Flowerdew was the daughter of Anthony Flowerdew, of Hethersett, Norfolk, and his wife Martha Stanley (d.
+1626) of Scottow, Norfolk.
 Her paternal grandparents were William Flowerdew and Frances Appleyard.
-Frances Appleyard was the elder half-sister of Amy Robsart, first wife of Robert Dudley.
-Frances was the daughter of Roger Appleyard of Stanfield (d.1528) and Elizabeth Scott (d.1549), who married secondly Sir John Robsart of Syderstone (d.1557).
-Roger Appleyard's father was Sir Nicholas Appleyard of Bracon Ash.
-Temperance's other paternal great-grandfather was John Flowerdew of Hethersett, Sergeant at Law, who was the father of her grandfather William Flowerdew and of Edward Flowerdew, Baron of the Exchequer, her great-uncle.
+Frances Appleyard was the elder half-sister of Amy Robsart, first wife of Robert Dudley, 1st Earl of Leicester.

 First marriage

-She married Richard Barrow on April 29, 1609 at St Gregory by St Paul's, London, by special licence a month before the Falcon left Plymouth on 2 June 1609, after a number of delays, as part of the fleet headed for Jamestown and the New World.
+Flowerdew married Richard Barrow on April 29, 1609 at St Gregory by St Paul's, London, by licence a month before the Falcon left Plymouth on 2 June 1609.
 Barrow was a prominent family in Temperance’s native Norfolk.

-The next we hear of Temperance is in a 1623/4 list of the colony of Virginia's inhabitants who survived the 1622 Indian attack.